omerkr0/star-wars-app/README.md

 # Star wars Starships app

-In this project, I developed a Starships app using React.
+In this project, I developed a Star Wars starships app using React.

 ## Live